MaartenBrijker/winc-cd/README.md

 I tested this in loser folder on the root folder, now let's do this in our main 'farm' folder

+I figured, we need to first clone the folder to my Droplet.
+Then after that we can pull in it.

 Now fix
 Part 2: Configuring NGINX